-The Brazilian Petroleum Law, Article 47 states, "...royalties are to be paid on a monthly basis, in national currency..." and, therefore, for the Proved Developed Producing volumes (PDP) the 8.8% royalties were treated as cash deductions rather than a reduction to volumes.
-For the incremental volumes a 5% royalties apply.
+The Brazilian Petroleum Law, Article 47 states, "...royalties are to be paid on a monthly basis, in national currency...".
+The 7.8% base royalty plus a 1% incremental royalty associated to surface owners' rights was included as a cash deduction.

-The Income tax is 34%, with a reduction to 15.25% for a period of 10 years starting in 2022.
-Taxes does not include the Special Participation tax.
-Other taxes as the PIS (Program of Social Integration), Cofins (Contribution for the Financing of Social Security) and ICMS (Tax on the circulation of goods transportation and communication services) are financially recovered by 3R and therefore were not included.
+The income tax is 34.0% for 2022 and beyond 2032.
+For years 2023 to 2032 is 15.25% due to SUDENE's region benefit.
+Taxes do not include the Special Participation Tax.
+Other taxes such as the PIS (Program of Social Integration), Cofins (Contribution for the Financing of Social Security) and ICMS (tax on the circulation of goods transportation and communication services) are financially recovered by 3R and therefore were not included.

-Future capital costs and operating expenses estimated by 3R were derived from development program forecasts for the field operation.
-Main capital costs include the cost associated with future activity shown in Table 2.
-The well completion cost was estimated as US\$35.2 million.
-The associated subsea equipment and flowline costs were estimated as US\$31.9 millon.
-This job will be performed in 2024.
+Future capital costs and operating expenses estimated by 3R were derived from development program forecasts for each field.
+Main capital costs include the cost associated with the future activity shown in Table 2.
+The drilling and completion costs for the future vertical and horizontal wells were estimated as US\$0.271 million and US\$1.114 million per well, respectively.
+Workover costs were estimated as US\$0.120 million per well.